BlissRoms/Documentation-old/common/git-started.md

 Starting with the line beginning with ssh-rsa and ending with the email, paste that bit into the browser and click “Add”.

+#### Gerrit shows an error about the key!

+Are you sure you used the correct key?
+Do not use the "private" key.
+The private key should be kept private as it is the key that allows you to authenticate yourself against servers like Gerrit.
+When you authenticate using your private key, the servers send out requests encrypted with your "public" key that only your "private" key can decrypt.
+This is the basis behind SSH authentication.
+So keep your private key safe, and try pasting the public key!
+Most public keys end with the characters `.pub`.

 Then, add the new SSH key to your local identity in terminal.

     eval `ssh-agent`